Knightmare (roller coaster): History

 It was located in the Land of the Brave area of the park, situated on the former sites of Camelot's long defunct flagship roller coasters (The Tower of Terror and The Gauntlet); it was also next to the site of the ride Excalibur 2.
-Knightmare is one of only three of its kind in the world, Jetline at Gröna Lund (clone) and Lisebergbanan at Liseberg (custom layout).
+Knightmare was one of only three of its kind in the world, the others being Jetline at Gröna Lund (clone) and Lisebergbanan at Liseberg (custom layout).

-After having trouble with low visitor numbers, The Story Group and Knights Leisure Limited announced that they were permanently closing Camelot Theme Park in November 2012, after twenty nine years.
-The rollercoaster remained SBNO (standing but not operating) within the abandoned park since 2012 until 2020.
+After having trouble with low visitor numbers, The Story Group and Knights Leisure Limited announced that they were permanently closing Camelot Theme Park in November 2012, after 29 years.
+The roller coaster remained SBNO (standing but not operating) within the abandoned park from 2012 until 2020.

-In recent years, there were incidents regarding safety concerns of urban explorers climbing 80 ft to the top of the rollercoaster's lift hill, gaining much national media attention.
+In recent years, there were incidents regarding safety concerns of urban explorers climbing 80 ft to the top of the roller coaster's lift hill.

-In February 2020, it was seen that Knightmare had begun being dismantled.
-It was hoped that the ride was being removed to be refurbished and relocated, however on closer inspection, it is clear that the coaster was being torn to the ground by demolition company, ‘Squibb’.

-Up until that point, it was hoped that the coaster could be rescued and refurbished by another park, however due to the effects of being left SBNO for nearly eight years, the coaster was likely beyond repair, and would be far too expensive to get it operating again.
+In February 2020, Knightmare was dismantled by a demolition company after being left SBNO for nearly eight years.

 Rumours

-In March 2015, internet rumours circulated throughout many rollercoaster forums that Southport Pleasureland were targeting the Knightmare rollercoaster as a new addition to the park, though Pleasureland owner Norman Wallis was very vague in addressing these rumours.
+In March 2015, internet rumours circulated throughout roller coaster forums that Southport Pleasureland were targeting the Knightmare roller coaster as a new addition to the park, though Pleasureland owner Norman Wallis was very vague in addressing these rumours.

-In May 2017, the Blackpool Gazette reported the first public sighting of a Knightmare rollercoaster train since Camelot's closure, in which the train slipped off the back of a lorry transporting it and fell onto the middle of a road in Thornton, there were no injuries in the incident.
+In May 2017, the Blackpool Gazette reported the first public sighting of a Knightmare roller coaster train since Camelot's closure, in which the train slipped off the back of a lorry transporting it and fell onto the middle of a road in Thornton, there were no injuries in the incident.
 The condition of the train itself is still unknown.

 In August 2017, Southport Pleasureland denied all rumours of their involvement with Knightmare, despite photographic evidence of the Knightmare trains being seen in park storage, stating in their response to a theme park news website in the United Kingdom, Ride Rater, that "we don't have it".